 Static stretching is the most commonly known form of stretching.
 This is typically where you hold a stretch to lengthen and relax tight muscles.

 The other benefit of static stretching is the ability to recover from injuries.
-It relieves tension and improve blood flow through areas of pain, while not pushing your body beyond what it can handle.
+It relieves tension and improves blood flow through areas of pain, while not pushing your body beyond what it can handle.

 What is active stretching?